cityofaustin/Residential-Permitting/_projects/shed/define.md

 step_number: 1
 project_name: shed
 table_of_contents:
-  - Define the scope of your shed project.
+  - Define the scope of your project.
-  - Find out if your shed will need a permit.
+  - Find out if you need a permit and what kind.
   - Determine if you will need any additional permits such as a trade or tree permit.
   - Determine if you can get a permit.
 ---